equinor/kitchen-rbx1-unity/README.md

 ## User Guide
-Set up [rbx1_ros](https://github.com/Statoil/rbx1_ros) on a RPi that is connected to the RBX1 robot or a simulator.
-Build or get a release of the [rbx1_unity](https://github.com/Statoil/rbx1_unity) remote viewer and controller.
+Set up [rbx1_ros](https://github.com/equinor/rbx1_ros) on a RPi that is connected to the RBX1 robot or a simulator.
+Build or get a release of the [rbx1_unity](https://github.com/equinor/rbx1_unity) remote viewer and controller.
 Get the ip (`ifconfig`) of the RPi, and make sure both the computer and RPi are running on the same network.
 Start the RBX1 viewer and enter ip address.
 Hit `start`.

 * Hold shift and scroll/ drag mouse to change camera orientation and distance.
 * Use a controller or use keyboard to change angle of joints.
-  * Arrow keys, home, end, page up, page down, including key 1 to 4 will trigger movement of virtual robot.
+  * Arrow keys, home, end, page up, page down, including key 1 to 4 will trigger movement of the virtual robot.
 * Send pose to RPi by clicking `Apply`.
 * `Home` resets robot to initial pose.

 ## Notes
-The `RosBridgeClient.dll` (Assets -> RosSharp -> Plugins) has been extended with new message types, as described [here](https://github.com/siemens/ros-sharp/wiki/Dev_NewMessageTypes).
+The `RosBridgeClient.dll` (Assets -> RosSharp -> Plugins) has been extended with a new message types, as described [here](https://github.com/siemens/ros-sharp/wiki/Dev_NewMessageTypes).
 The following has been added:

 ```csharp
 namespace RosSharp.RosBridgeClient.Messages.Standard